Star (Ripley Ryan): Fictional character biography

 Captain Marvel brought Doctor Minerva to Stark Unlimited HQ to get her some medical treatment following the attack.
-After learning some information from Doctor Minerva, Captain Marvel went to confront Star in Times Square.
+After learning some information from Minerva, Captain Marvel went to confront Star in Times Square.
 She got weaker owing to the Power Siphoners as she fought Star.
 Captain Marvel ripped the device off her chest, which severed the connection, and caused both of them to fall to the ground.
 Star revealed to Captain Marvel that she released the virus into New York City so that she can draw on the powers of all the New Yorkers.
 Captain Marvel defeated Star by ripping the Power Siphoner off of Star's chest.
 While it seemed that she was remanded to the Raft, it turned out that Star had somehow merged with the Reality Gem and escaped.

 Ripley Ryan later visited the Bar with No Name and got into a fight with Titania.
 However, she was defeated owing to her inexperience with the Reality Gem, and was thrown out.
 Star was later knocked out by Loki.
 While in a warehouse, Loki attempted to remove the Reality Gem from Star to no avail, as he states that other people have come for the Infinity Gems.
 When she asks him who would come for them, Loki listed a lot of names.
 She thanked Loki for the information and attempted to destroy him.

 Star later tries to enlist Jessica Jones to help her, only to be turned down due to recalling what she did to Captain Marvel.
 Both of them fought, until Scarlet Witch broke up the fight and stated to Star that she is destroying reality.

-During the "King in Black" storyline, Mayor Wilson Fisk forms his incarnation of the Thunderbolts to escort Star, the current keeper of one of the Infinity Gems, into battle to kill Knull.
-To proceed, they will first need to make contact with a man Kingpin believes can help turn the tide against the Symbiote God.
-Star and Mister Fear are able to defeat a Symbiote Dragon.
-Star and the Thunderbolts make their way to Ravencroft Institute, where the man that would help in defeating Knull turns out to be Norman Osborn.
+During the "King in Black" storyline, Mayor Wilson Fisk forms a new incarnation of the Thunderbolts to escort Star, the current keeper of one of the Infinity Gems, into battle to kill Knull.
+To proceed, they will first need to make contact with a man Kingpin believes can help turn the tide against Knull.
+Star and the Thunderbolts make their way to Ravencroft, where the man that would help in defeating Knull turns out to be Norman Osborn.

 Powers and abilities

-Ripley Ryan gained a variety of superpowers following her merger with the Reality Stone.
+Ripley Ryan gained a variety of superpowers following her merger with the Reality Gem.
 This fusion granted her the ability to manipulate reality itself.
 She exhibits enhanced attributes, such as superhuman strength, speed, durability, and heightened senses.
 Ryan can project energy beams, teleport to different locations, and create solid energy constructs.
 Furthermore, she possesses the power of flight.